 - a forum that deals with similar topics

 - your social network (online or offline)

 As for myself, I have no interest in justifying my stance or defending processed (especially heavily processed) foods, or participating in debates on this or any other topic.
-I am very clear about my personal standards, and would only hope each person put the energy they do in trying to argue topics instead into figuring out their own standards for their personal growth and evolution.
+I am very clear about my personal standards, and simply invite any person trying to argue this or any other topic to put that same amount of passion and energy into focusing on their own standards and solutions for their personal health and evolution.
 Everything I share is done based on a combination of research, experience, personal reflection and good faith.
 I am not interested in recommending something to others that I would not see fit to enter my own body, or something I know that can harm them in some way, especially when it does not have sufficient benefits to justify its use.